headspace Geelong supports young people, from 12-25, who are going through a tough time. We have centres at Drysdale, Corio and central Geelong.

 headspace Geelong supports the 'no wrong door' approach and we will always guide you to the appropriate service/s to meet your needs or the needs of those people you are endeavoring to support.

-headspace Geelong loves getting out and about in the community, delivering education and attending events.
+headspace Geelong loves getting out and about in the community, delivering presentations and attending events.
 If you would like headspace Geelong to come to your school or organisation please fill out the appropriate form below.
 Due to limited capacity, we may not be able to say yes to every request.
 We will aim to reply to your request within two weeks.

 Education Request: (Min.
 3 weeks notice required) to request for hG to deliver an interactive powerpoint presentation to a group of young people please fill out the Education Request Form.
 MIN 8 students- MAX 50 students

-Choose from one of our two main sessions;
+Choose from our two session options;

 Event Request: (Min.
 3 weeks notice required) to request for hG to be part of your event please fill out the Event Request Form.